DNA (BTS song): Reception

 In her review for Vogue, Monica Kim praised the video's flamboyant fashion styles and "fluid dancing."
 Arim Kim from The Korea Herald connected the music video with the song's lyrics writing that it exudes "a vibrant and bombastic energy" depicting love "in full blossom."
 Alex Rees of Cosmopolitan enjoyed the clip, calling it a "trippy fun" video and also deemed the choreography as "killer."
 The music video achieved over 22 million views in 24 hours, becoming the most viewed video in 24 hours by a K-pop band and eleventh most viewed video at the time of release.
 Within 24 days, it garnered over 100 million views, becoming the fastest K-pop video to do so.
 It was the most watched Korean video of 2017 on YouTube.
 In January 2019, it became the first music video by a K-pop group to reach 600 million views on the platform.
 On June 1, 2020, the video surpassed one billion views, becoming BTS' first music video to do so.
-It also became the first music video by a K-pop boy band to attain the milestone making BTS the third Korean act to achieve this.
+It also became the first music video by a K-pop boy band to attain the milestone, making BTS the third Korean act to achieve this.
+As of September 2025, the video has garnered over 1.6 billion views on YouTube.